How To Make ATM Deposits to Your Bank Account

 How To Deposit Cash in an ATM

 If you’re accustomed to making bank deposits inside physical branches but none are open, your only option for a cash deposit is an ATM.
 For cash deposits, different ATMs have different ways of accepting cash, but the process usually involves putting the money directly into a designated slot.

-ATMs are available anytime during the day, night, weekends and even on holidays.
-Follow these steps if you’re making a deposit at your local bank ATM:
+Many ATMs are available anytime during the day, night, weekends and even on holidays.
+The actual steps might vary based on the specific machine.
+However, you’ll typically follow instructions like this if you’re depositing cash or a check at your bank’s ATM:

-- After it has received the money, it will ask you if you’d like a receipt.
+- After the ATM has received the money, it will ask if you’d like a receipt.

-When making cash deposits through the ATM, as long as it is made before the ATM cutoff time, the money should be available immediately.
-You will want to check with your bank regarding how soon you can access those funds.
+As long as cash deposits at the ATM are made before the ATM cutoff time, the money should be available immediately, even though industry regulations might not require availability until the next business day.
+Check with your bank to find out how soon you can access the funds.

 Can You Deposit Cash at Any ATM?